TeaDove/teleout/README.md

   -F, --force-file      send text in file even if it is shorter than 4096 symbols -t TOKEN, --token TOKEN
-                        specify telegram api token. if not set will use default --html                parse as html and apply <b>, <i> etc. tags --ansi-colors         don't remove ANSI escape codes from piped strings
+                        specify telegram api token. if not set will use default -n, --new             use with --token or --user to set new default --html                parse as html and apply <b>, <i> etc. tags --ansi-colors         don't remove ANSI escape codes from piped strings
 ```